Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Yes, however couples accommodation is severely limited in availability.
 Your student accommodation offer from SIS will most likely be for single-occupancy rooms.

 You can apply for student accommodation by submitting an online application to SiS.
-Please use code "OK-U" in your application so that you are registered as an international student.
-This code indicates that you are moving to Norway from oversea.
+Please use the code "OK-U" in your application so that you are registered as an international student.
+This code indicates that you are moving to Norway from abroad.
+This code should be used by international students who are arriving in Norway for the first time ONLY.

 Applicants can apply for student accommodation prior to receiving their admission results.

-Please contact SiS as they are responsible for arranging student accommodation.
+Please contact SiS as they are responsible for the stude accommodation applications.

 You can apply for student accommodation prior to receiving your admission results.
 The deadline to apply is 20 April.

-No. International students with EU/EEA citizenship do not need to apply for a visa.
+Students with a EU/EEA/Swizz citizenship do not need to apply for a study permit.

-Students can bring their family with them during their studies at UiS, however the university does not assist in family immigration.
-For information regarding family immigration and residence permit issues, please visit the UDI website.
+Students can bring their family with them during their studies at UiS.
+However, the university does not assist in family immigration.
+For information regarding family immigration and residence permit issues, please visit UDI's website.

-• UiS is not responsible for arranging accommodation for your family.
-If you plan to bring your family, you must arrange for accommodation on your own.
+- UiS is not responsible for arranging accommodation for your family.
+If you plan to bring your family, you must arrange accommodation on your own.
 There are no family apartments available for international students with children.
 Most of the available rooms are single-occupancy rooms.

-• UiS is not responsible for documenting the financial guarantee for your family members.
-The student deposit account held by UiS is only used for newly admitted students.
-Any amount which exceeds NOK 160 000 will be sent back to the sender.
+- The student deposit account held by UiS is only available for newly admitted students.
+You cannot transfer money for your family members' financial guarantee to the deposit account.
+Any amount which exceeds NOK 175 000 will be sent back to the sender.

-If you are granted a study permit, you are automatically also granted permission to work part-time for up to 20 hours per week in addition to your studies and full-time during holidays.
+If you are granted a study permit, you are automatically granted permission to work part-time for up to 20 hours per week and full-time during holidays.

-Students who require a study permit are encouraged to apply as soon as they accept their admission offer.
+Students who require a study permit to study in Norway must apply as soon as they accept the admission offer.

 Yes.
 Please ensure to include your application number and surname for each individual installment so we can trace the payment back to you.